 White Ermine Distribution, Habitat, and Ecology

-But within that range, it has adapted to several types of habitats.
+It’s also impressively adaptable.
+That’s true since it’s adapted to several types of habitats.
 These include hedgerows, heathland, moors, forests, and even gardens.
 This species typically flies between May and September, depending on the precise area.

 Though the species still appears rather numerous, many people fear for its future.
 Like many invertebrates, it remains especially vulnerable to climate change.
+Several other factors, such as habitat loss also threaten its continued existence as a species, though.

 Turnip Moth